 Native American Eyes & Faithful Indian Companions

-Sheesh.
-The crude, racial stereotyping of the past is bad enough, but how far have we really come?
-Now, besides the good old-fashioned racism that somehow refuses to die, we have the good-intentioned but often inverted racism of adding of a dollop of native blood to a hero to suggest some sort of progressive cred, and the woker-than-thou torches-and-pitchforks crowd throwing hissy fits over the audacity of any writer who doesn’t pass some racial and/or cultural purity blood test before putting a Native American character on paper..
+The ham-handed racial stereotyping of the past is bad enough, but how far have we really come?
+Now, besides the good old-fashioned racist stereotypes that somehow refuse to die, we also have the well-intentioned but often inverted racism of adding of a dollop of native blood (and mystical woo-woo) to a hero to suggest some sort of progressive cred, and the woker-than-thou torches-and-pitchforks crowd throwing hissy fits over the audacity of any writer who doesn’t pass some racial and/or cultural purity litmus test before daring to put a Native American character on paper.

 Native American Eyes